DercilioFontes/test-node-npm-vulnerabilities/README.md

 3. Inside the container, `./test.sh`

-Note: You need Docker Desktop
+Note 1: You need Docker Desktop

+Note 2: You can change the Node version for testing `is-my-node-vulnerable`, like 16